Energy-Efficient Federated Learning with Relay-Assisted Aggregation in IIoT Networks: System Model

 \section{System Model}

 We consider an industrial wireless network of $N$ SNs, denoted by $\mathcal{N} = \{1,2, \dots, N\}$.
 Each SN $\mathrm{S}_n$ operates within a factory cell, consisting of an AP and a set of end devices (e.g., sensors, actuators).
 The end devices collect raw data from the environment (e.g., images for inspection, quality measurements) and forward it to the AP.
+A representative application scenario is a smart manufacturing system, where each AP supervises an inspection or monitoring station (e.g., defect detection or predictive maintenance) and enables timely control actions.
+In such industrial FL systems, EE is a critical performance metric, as SNs are often energy-constrained and frequent model updates incur significant communication overhead.
+Improving EE is therefore essential to prolong the device lifetime while maintaining low latency and high reliability \cite{Zaw,relay1,Chen,Zhao-Energy,Pham,Energy-RIS,Salh,Abiad,Hashempour,Energy1,Khosravirad}.
 Each AP processes this data and trains a local model $w_n$ using its dataset $D_n$ of size $|D_n|$.
 To enable collaborative learning across the network, every SN acts as a FL client, submitting its model to a central edge server (ES), as illustrated in Fig.~\ref{fig1a}.
 To account for variable uplink (UL) channel quality, SNs are partitioned into: (i) $\mathcal{N}_\text{1h}$, which send their updates directly to the ES, and (ii) $\mathcal{N}_\text{2h}$, which utilize two‑hop relaying.

 The relaying is performed by a set of relay APs $\mathcal{K}$.
 Each relay $R_k \in \mathcal{K}$ serves a subset $\mathcal{N}_\text{2h,k} \subseteq \mathcal{N}_\text{2h}$, collecting and partially aggregating the local model updates from its associated SNs before forwarding the result to the ES.
 This allows SNs with weaker direct links to participate reliably in the FL process.
 We denote the direct link between $\mathit{S}_n$ and the ES as $h_n^{\rm a}$, the link between $\mathit{S}_n$ and its relay $R_k$ as $h_{n,k}^{\rm r}$, and the link between the relay and the ES as $h_{k}^{\rm a}$.
 Each SN chooses its UL path based on channel conditions: if $h_n^{\rm a}$ is strong, it sends $w_n$ directly to the ES; otherwise, it adopts the relay path over $h_{n,k}^{\rm r}$, where $R_k$ decodes, aggregates, and then transmits the result to the ES over $h_{k}^{\rm a}$.
 Upon receiving both direct and relayed updates, the ES applies a global aggregation (e.g., FedAvg) to produce an updated global model $w$, which it then broadcasts back to all SNs.
 This scheme allows FL to iteratively refine local models, improve decision accuracy, preserve data privacy, and reduce communication overhead across the IIoT network.